Vacation rentals in Rother

 This cosy little apartment has everything you need for a peaceful retreat in our beautiful little town of Battle.
 Situated in the High Street directly opposite the famous Battle Abbey you are perfectly placed to explore the town and surrounding area.
 The apartment is decorated with an appreciation of the architecture and history of the Abbey whilst including inspirations from the surrounding countryside.

-Popular amenities for Rother District vacation rentals
+Popular amenities for Rother vacation rentals

 Frequently Asked Questions